YaredPena/YaredPena/README.md

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [penayared16@gmail.com](mailto:penayared16@gmail.com)
-* 🤝  I'm open to collaborating on Fullstack which use AI/ML Projects
+* 🤝  I'm open to collaborating on Fullstack Projects which include AI/ML

 ### Skills